Brad Pitt Weight Loss: Angelina Jolie Divorce Stressing Him Out?

 It was reported that Brad Pitt and Angelina Jolie were actually in Cambodia at the same time.
 There were also recent reports that Brad and Angelina have been sneaking around with secret family visits and that Brad has been spending more and more time with all of his family.
 However, Gossip Cop debunked those rumors, reporting that Brad was not in Cambodia with Angelina Jolie and the kids.

-Whether you believe reports that Brad Pitt’s weight loss is stress induced because of the Angelina Jolie divorce or that he’s been binge exercising, the former hunk’s skeletal frame is concerning.
+Whether you believe reports that Brad Pitt’s weight loss is stress-induced because of the Angelina Jolie divorce or that he’s been binge exercising, the former hunk’s skeletal frame is concerning.
 Fans want the old Brad Pitt back and many are worried that all of the recent drama in his life might really be affecting his health.

 [Featured Image by Tim P. Whitby/Stringer/Getty Images]